yashshah03/Java/DataStructures/LinkedList/README.md

    - getListSize()
      * Get the size of the list.
    - getListValue()
-     * Get the values of all nodes in the list represented as a string.
+     * Get values of all nodes in the list represented as a string.
+   - getListValueReversed()
+     * Get values of all nodes in the list in reversed represented as string.